gbinal/p-o-d.github.com/faq.md

 ### What is the relationship of the metadata standard (specifically) to NIEM, ISE, FGDC, and other existing (especially official) government data standards?

-The core metadata schema at {LINK} is based on existing vocabularies and easily mapped to NIEM, Information Sharing Environment, and FGDC.
+The [core metadata schema](http://project-open-data.github.com/schema/) is based on existing vocabularies and easily mapped to NIEM, Information Sharing Environment, and FGDC.

 ### What is a "persistent identifier"?